rrusk/DancePracticeMusicPlayer/README.md

 ## Competition Rounds

-A practice type can build a sequence of competition rounds — finals and semi-finals with fixed-length clips, hard cut-offs, gaps between dances and a warning tone between rounds — by defining `segments` instead of relying on the `dances` list.
+A practice type can build a sequence of competition rounds — finals and semi-finals with fixed-length clips, an adjustable fade at the end of each dance, gaps between dances and a warning tone between rounds — by defining `segments` instead of relying on the `dances` list.

 The **Comp Rounds** practice type ships with the player and runs 54:10: